 From the high-performance cluster (HPC) perspective, the biggest difference between BYPSS and the traditional distributed coordination products (described above) is mainly reflected in the following two aspects:

 Due to the performance and capacity limitations of traditional distributed coordination services, in a classical distributed cluster, the distributed coordination and scheduling unit is typically at the service or node level.
 At the same time, the nodes in the cluster are required to operate in stateless mode as far as possible .The design of service node stateless has low requirement on distributed coordination service, but also brings the problem of low overall performance and so on.

-BYPSS, on the other hand, can easily achieve the processing performance of tens of millions of requests per second, and tens of billions to hundreds of billions of message ports capacity.
+BYPSS, on the other hand, can easily achieve the processing performance of tens of millions of requests per second, and trillions of message ports capacity.
 This provides a good foundation for the fine coordination of distributed clusters.
 Compared with the traditional stateless cluster, BYPSS-based fine collaborative clusters can bring a huge overall performance improvement.

 User and session management is the most common feature in almost all network applications.
 We first take it as an example: In a stateless cluster, the online user does not have its owner server.
 Each time a user request arrives, it is routed randomly by the reverse proxy service to any node in the backend cluster.
 Although LVS, Nginx, HAProxy, TS and other mainstream reverse proxy server support node stickiness options based on Cookie or IP, but because the nodes in the cluster are stateless, so the mechanism simply increases the probability that requests from the same client will be routed to a certain backend server node and still cannot provide a guarantee of ownership.
 Therefore, it will not be possible to achieve further optimizations.